 Sit-ups can offer many benefits but you may want other options.
 What are some alternatives to sit-ups with similar benefits?

-Sit-ups are a popular ab exercise where you lie with your back on the floor and raise your upper body.
-Among other benefits, sit-ups are mainly done to strengthen abs and make them stand out more visually.
+Some of the main benefits of sit-ups are that they can help you grow and strengthen your abs and make them stand out more visually.
 Luckily there are alternatives to sit-ups that implement these same aspects.

 Whether you don’t enjoy sit-ups, you want a more back-friendly alternative, or you want an alternative for any other reason, these alternatives to sit-ups can help you train similar muscles.